 The Mental Health and Well Being Promotion for Diverse Communities program is a new program that utilizes a peer supported approach to promote mental health and wellness, reduce stigma, raise awareness regarding preventing behavioral health conditions (recognizing signs and symptoms), increase resilience and recovery by building on protective factors, address the risk factors and providing peer support.
-This is accomplished through outreach, information dissemination, community education and events, skill building, socialization group activities, and one-to-one interactions and relationships with families and individuals representing diverse populations.
+This is accomplished through information dissemination. community outreach. education and events, skill building, socialization group activities, and one-to-one to interactions and relationships with families and individuals representing diverse populations.
 Appropriate referrals and linkages to community resources and support are also provided, as needed.

 The goal of the Mental Health and Well Being Promotion for Diverse Communities program is to educate the community members regarding mental health, seek to improve mental health outcomes, increase help seeking behaviors and prevent the progression of untreated behavioral health conditions.
 The following outcome measure goals are utilized to determine the effectiveness of the services provided:

-- On average, participants will report an increased awareness of mental health needs pertaining to the target population. - On average, participants will report an increase in knowledge of community mental health resources. - On average, participants will report an increase in confidence to navigate the mental health system.

-- On average, participants will report a decrease in stigma related to mental health conditions. - On average, participants will report an increase in confidence to facilitate help seeking behaviors.
+- On average, participants will report an increased awareness of mental health needs pertaining to the target population. - On average, participants will report an increase in knowledge of community mental health resources. - On average, participants will report an increase in confidence to navigate the mental health system. - On average, participants will report a decrease in stigma related to mental health conditions. - On average, participants will report an increase in confidence to facilitate help seeking behaviors.

-PROGRAM SUMMARY
+Program Summary

+Children

-Program Serves: Diverse Children
+Program Serves: Diverse Cultural Communities TAY (16-25)

-TAY (16-25)

-Cultural Communities Adults (26-59)
+cultural communities Adults (26-59)

 Older Adults

 Location of Services Virtual, Community-Based

-FY 2023-24: 4,417
+Numbers of individuals to FY 2023-24 : 4,417

-Numbers of individuals to be Served FY 2024-25: 8,734
+be Served FY 2024-25 : 8,734

-Screed FY 2025-26: 8,734
+FY 2025-26 : 8,734

-FY 2023-24: \$3,454,674
+Annual Budget FY 2023-24 : \$3,454,674

-Annual Budget FY 2024-25: \$6,226,752
+FY 2024-25 : \$6,226,752

-FY 2025-26: \$6,226,752
+FY 2025-26 : \$6,226,752

 Avg.
 Est. Cost per Person \$726.90

 Community Outreach

 Services Offered Educational Workshops

 Events, Development of Materials

 Peer Support